No matter the decade or market conditions, impeachments don’t hurt share prices over the long term.

 Hard to believe, but true.

-Two U.S. presidents have been formally impeached by Congress: Andrew Johnson and Bill Clinton.
+Three U.S. presidents have been formally impeached by Congress: Andrew Johnson, Bill Clinton and now Donald Trump.

 In addition, two other U.S. presidents have faced formal impeachment inquiries: Richard Nixon (who resigned before the House vote) and Donald Trump.
 So far, no U.S. president has been removed from office through the full impeachment process.